projectwilberforce/projectwilberforce.github.io/_posts/2017-02-01-CBE-1-0-Released.md

 We have released a new image effect to help with designing a better user experience for colorblind people.

+## About CBE

 Colorblind Effect (CBE) plugin simulates three most common types of colorblindness.
-This lets gamedesigners better identify potential problems with reduced color vision
+This lets gamedesigners better identify potential problems with reduced color vision.

+With this plugin it is easy to check if some part of the game relies too much on colors as a source of information.
+Typical problems are:

+ - Color gradidents: healthbars, threat levels etc.
+ - Only color-coded information: eg. green friendly and red enemy units on minimap
+ - Overlaying colors that look similar to colorblind: GUI/HUD might be hard to see in certain areas, or something as simple as wrong combination of text and background color

 ![]({{site.baseurl}}/images/colorblind1.jpg)

-## About CBE
+## Additional information

 You can get CBE at [Unity Asset Store](https://www.assetstore.unity3d.com/en/#!/content/76360).